 World’s first Lego Colosseum had 200,000 bricks, and it broke the Internet

-He used more than 200,000 bricks to make the model Colosseum, which was presented in cross-sections – half in its ruined form, and half as it would have been when Rome’s original Colosseum got completed.
+He used more than 200,000 bricks to make the model, which was presented in cross-sections—half in its ruined form and half as it would have been when Rome’s original Colosseum was completed.

 The Lego structure is one meter (3.3 feet) high, 1.3 meters (4.3 feet) wide and 1.8 meters (6 feet) long.

-Ryan went into incredible detail while building his Colosseum using just Lego bricks.
+Ryan went into incredible detail while building his model using just Lego bricks.

-Besides the structure, he also added an exciting array of mini-figure gladiators, legionaries, senators, and even an emperor.
+In addition to the structure, he added an exciting array of mini-figure gladiators, legionaries, senators, and even an emperor.

 In the stands, he placed Roman spectators in togas.

-He designed gardens, statues, and mini animals to make it as close to Rome’s most popular tourist attraction, as possible.
+He designed gardens, statues, and mini-animals to make it as close as possible to Rome’s most popular tourist attraction.

 We share photos below –